minio/minio/docs/bucket/replication/README.md

 ### Multi destination replication

 Replication from a source bucket to multiple destination buckets is supported.
-For each of the targets,repeat the steps to configure a remote target ARN and add replication rules to the source bucket's replication config.
+For each of the targets, repeat the steps to configure a remote target ARN and add replication rules to the source bucket's replication config.

 Note that on the source side, the `X-Amz-Replication-Status` changes from `PENDING` to `COMPLETED` after replication succeeds to each of the targets.
 On the destination side, a `X-Amz-Replication-Status` status of `REPLICA` indicates that the object was replicated successfully.
 Any replication failures are automatically re-attempted during a periodic disk scanner cycle.